Pre-Money Valuation of a Startup

 Pre-Money Valuation

-Pre-money valuation is the business’s value before receiving external funding, any other investments, or before going public.
 It considers the potential a company has from the start, and the progress of the company allows it to gain funding for further post-money valuations later on.

 How to calculate your pre-money valuation?

 To better understand how the calculation works, let’s look at an example.
 Assuming that after a funding round of $300,000, the post-money valuation of your company is $500,000.
 This means that the pre-money valuation is $200,000.
-Here is how the calculate would look like:
+Here is how the calculation would look like:

 Pre-money valuation = 500,000 – 300,000 = 200,000